 Evaluation Team

 The agency must establish an evaluation team for a best value solicitation with a technical evaluation.
-The agency may also establish various oversight roles to provide policy, guidance, and direction for the evaluation process and team, and to ensure the integrity of the procurement.
-An individual may be designated a lead role to coordinate all activities within the process.

-The number and selection of evaluators should be based on many factors including the complexity of the procurement and the level of knowledge possessed by the potential evaluators available to analyze the proposals.
-There may be rare instances where a single evaluator must be used for the entire technical evaluation, or a portion of it, such as when available expertise for evaluating the technical considerations is limited.

 It is strongly recommended that technical and cost proposals be reviewed by different evaluation sub-teams although it is recognized that in limited situations separate teams may not be feasible.
 Both approaches are addressed briefly below.